r0tifer/CredentialExposure/README.md

 * **User notifications** are sent the first time (and then at most once per day) the module finds a compromised password.
 The email includes guidance for resetting the password via **Ctrl+Alt+Del**, the date of discovery, and the total number of alerts sent.
 * **Manager notifications** summarise exposure counts, last notification timestamps, and whether users have remediated their passwords.
 Reports can be generated weekly or monthly based on the `ReportingFrequency` setting.

 Both notification types use the SMTP settings in the configuration file.
-Supply credentials for an account authorised to send emails on behalf of your security team, and verify any required TLS settings match your mail gateway.
+Supply credentials for an account authorised to send emails on behalf of your security team, and verify that any required TLS settings match your mail gateway.

 # Automate daily checks and 1 PM notifications

 Running the audit once and relying on manual follow-up defeats the purpose of automated remediation.
-Use a scheduled task to run `Get-PwnedADUserPassword` every day at **1:00 PM** so compromised accounts are detected and notifications are sent promptly.
+Get-Pwnd-PassCheck can run as a Windows Service or a scheduled task, automatically executing `Get-PwnedADUserPassword` every day at **1:00 PM** (or the configured frequency in PwndPassCheckSettings.psd1) to detect unsafe accounts and send notifications promptly.

 ## Run Get-Pwnd-PassCheck as a Windows service